samek571/type_monkey_game/README.md

 - By pressing `4` zombies stop spawning and moving, granting you 4 seconds to kill the rest of them

+## Disclaimer
+The front-end (or the stuff you see) is not really great, I am aware of that, nevertheless what is built is made properly without any bugs.
+Future updates are planned primarly and exclusively for the back-end, making the game more enjoyable and rich not through visuals, but rather through imagination (Potential updates might include futures as login, settings, shop to utilize coins and many more abilities as well as game modes).

 (The whole project has been coded in Pycharm Community Edition and I dont want to be familiar with any other IDEs that are not from Jet Brains, especially visual studio code.)